 CAMH experts also called for greater recognition of alcohol and drinking environments that affect women’s safety, with sexual aggression being a particular concern for young women.
 Almost six in ten women in Canadian universities report being sexually assaulted since the age of 14.
 In more than half of those cases, alcohol was a factor.

-“Alcohol consumption is strongly linked to physical and sexual violence and women are often the victims,” said Dr. Samantha Wells, Senior Director, CAMH Institute for Mental Health Policy Research “Our research showed that at least 50% of young women experienced sexual aggression, including sexual harassment or unwanted sexual touching, in one evening out at a bar or club.
+“Alcohol consumption is strongly linked to perception of physical and sexual violence and women are often the victims,” said Dr. Samantha Wells, Senior Director, CAMH Institute for Mental Health Policy Research “Our research showed that at least 50% of young women experienced sexual aggression, including sexual harassment or unwanted sexual touching, in one evening out at a bar or club.
 Attention needs to be paid to developing policies to improve how alcohol-related sexual aggression is prevented and managed, and to change social norms about the acceptability of these behaviours.”

 The experts agreed that alcohol policy, including alcohol pricing, availability in terms of hours and locations of sale, alcohol marketing, and policies affecting drinking establishments, have substantial effects on health and safety.